 The consumable products manufactured at QIAGEN GmbH in Germany, and QIAGEN Sciences LLC in Maryland, are produced under ISO 9001: 2008, ISO 13485:2012, ISO 13485:2003 CMDCAS.
 Our certifications form part of our ongoing commitment to provide our customers with high-quality, state-of-the-art sample and assay technologies under our Total Quality Management system.

 Our facilities in Hilden, Germany, currently occupy a total of approximately 786,000 square feet.
 Our most recent expansion to these facilities was in 2018 and included approximately 6,400 square feet of clean room space for Stat-DX integration.
 Our production capacity is increased through our manufacturing and research facilities in the United States.
 QIAGEN Sciences, LLC owns a 24-acre site in Germantown, Maryland.
 The 285,000 square foot Germantown facility consists of several buildings in a campus-like arrangement and can accommodate over 500 employees.
 There is room for future expansion of up to 300,000 square feet of facility space.
-In 2015, we completed expansion of our research and production facilities in Hilden, Germany and renovations of administrative facilities in Germantown, Maryland.

 We believe our existing production and distribution facilities can support anticipated production needs for the next 36 months.
 Our production and manufacturing operations are subject to various federal, state, and local laws and regulations including environmental regulations.
 We do not believe we have any material issues relating to these laws and regulations.